 Sometimes your child might bring home a picture book that they know well.
 Please don’t say, ‘This is too easy.’
 Instead, encourage your child to tell you the story out loud; ask them questions about things that happen or what they think about some of the characters in the story.

 Help your child to sound out the letters in words and then to ‘push’ the sounds together to make a whole word.
 Try not to refer to the letters by their names, rather, help your child to focus on the sounds.
-You can hear how to say the sounds correctly here.

 We know parents and carers are very busy people but if you can find time to read to your child as much as possible, it will help them to learn about books and stories as well as new words and what they mean.
 Show that you are interested in reading yourself and talk about reading as a family.
-You can find out about good stories to read to your child here.

 How will I know how well my child is doing?